adnan8474/Usage/README.md

 streamlit run app.py
 ```

-The app flags rapid succession tests, location conflicts, hourly density anomalies, device hopping, and shift consistency issues.
-It provides interactive charts and downloadable reports.
-Only non-patient data is allowed.
+The app flags barcode sharing and suspicious operator behaviour using probabilistic scoring.
+It includes heatmaps, density plots and operator timelines.
+Only anonymised, non-patient data should be used.

+**Note:** If timestamp parsing fails you will see the offending line numbers.
+Do not share patient or staff names in uploads.